ArunKumar196/ArunKumar196/README.md

 - 👋 Hi, I’m @ArunKumar196
 - 👀 I’m interested in Object oriented programming
 - 🌱 I’m currently pursuing BE Computer Science and focusing on java programming
-- 📫 How to reach me email-arun1962001@gmail.com
+- 📫 How to reach me email - arun1962001@gmail.com

 <!---
 ArunKumar196/ArunKumar196 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.